Tasmanian Devil

 When they emerge from the pouch, the imps often ride on their mother’s back, like young koalas, or stay in the den while she hunts.
 After about six months old, the young are weaned, becoming independent at around nine months.

 Young devils are more agile than adults and can climb trees.
-If they can survive their first year, a devil’s life span in the wilderness is about seven to eight years.
+If they can survive their first year, a devil’s life span in native habitats is about seven to eight years.

 CONSERVATION

-Once found throughout Australia, Tasmanian devils slowly lost ground to the introduced dingo.
-But they did well on Australia’s island state of Tasmania, where there were no dingoes.
-When Europeans came to Tasmania in the late 18th century, they considered Tasmanian devils and Tasmanian tigers to be nuisances and pests, because the native wildlife hunted the settlers’ sheep and chickens.
-By the 1830s, bounties were placed on the devils and tigers until they neared extinction by the turn of the century.
-In fact, the Tasmanian tiger became extinct in 1936.
+When Europeans came to Tasmania in the late 18th century, they considered Tasmanian devils to be pests because this native species hunted the settlers’ sheep and chickens.
+By the 1830s, bounties were placed on the devils until they had neared extinction by the turn of the century.
 Devils gained legal protection in 1941, giving the population a chance to gradually increase.

 Sometimes residents of Tasmania still think of devils as pests, but this is because their numbers increase each summer when the young leave their mother to live on their own.
 However, only about 40 percent of these survive the first few months because of competition for food, so the dramatic increase in number happens only once a year.
 Most farmers now appreciate devils for their ability to keep down rodent populations, which eat crops.